Afansyarifudin/AgroConnect/README.md

 ## Features

-COMING SOON
+1. Find Supplies and Demand
+2. Create Supplies and Demand
+3. Find Potential Supplies in Maps
+4. Logistic Recommendation (COMING SOON)
+5. Transaction Flow (COMING SOON)
+6. Predict future potential supplies and demand in Maps (COMING SOON)

 ## Installation

 To use AgroConnect on your Android device, follow these steps:

-1. Clone the repository: `git clone https://github.com/Afansyarifudin/AgroConnect.git`
+1. Clone the repository: ``git clone https://github.com/Afansyarifudin/AgroConnect.git``
 2. Open the project in Android Studio.
 3. Build the project to install any necessary dependencies.
 4. Connect your Android device to your computer.